WoodWing/enterprise-integration-guide/smart-connection-scripting-guide/Application/Methods/openObject.md

 ## Description

-The `openObject()` method opens a Document from the Enterprise Server.
+The `openObject()` method opens a Document from the Enterprise or Studio Server.
 Throws an exception in case of an error.

 ## Examples